jcuda/jcuda-main/README.md

 The Java libraries can be built with [Apache Maven](https://maven.apache.org/).
-After the native libraries have been built as described above, change into the `jcuda-main` directory and execute
+After the native libraries have been built as described above, change into the `jcuda-parent` directory and execute

+    mvn clean install

+Then change into the `jcuda-main` directory and execute

     mvn clean install